 - The damage that Stone Golems, Iron Golems, Gold Golems and Diamond Golems take from spells is reduced by, respectively, 50%, 75%, 85% and 95%.

-- The spells Protection from Air, Earth, Fire and Water reduce spell damage from the school they protect against by 30%, or even by 50% when cast at advanced or expert level.
+- The spells Protection from Air, Earth, Fire and Water reduce spell damage from the school they protect against by 30%, or even by 50% when cast at basic or advanced/expert level.

 - Crystal Dragons and Dwarves have a 20% chance and Battle Dwarves a 40% chance to completely resist any (damage) spells.